rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    based on previous commits like rebase, but retains the previous commit history (which rebase currently does not do).

-   Core Git programs do not do this, but there is a helper module that does.
+   The helper module that does this

-   It runs using Python (either version 2 or 3).
+   runs using Python (either version 2 or 3).

    It was mentioned by GitHub Data Scientist Patrick McKenna in
    <a target="_blank" href="https://www.youtube.com/watch?v=2UKd0YMuc-M&t=32m3s">
-   a YouTube video</a> at his talk during the GitMerge May 2017 conference.
+   a YouTube video</a> "Greatest Hits of the Git Maintainers Room - Git Merge 2017" at his talk during the GitMerge May 2017 conference.

+> This really removes the pain of merge.
+It figures out where conflicts occurred.

    The helper was actually created in May 2013.
    It was described